AzureForEducation/demo-itmarketplace/README.md

 ## How to make this work

+### Pre-requisites

+To accomplish the steps described in this demo, first you should have already settled:

+* A Azure Subscription with enough credits to afford it.
+* A Office 365 account with both Forms and Flow services accessible.

+### Deploying the demo

-In order to reproduce this demonstration to your customers, partners, and so forth, you should walk through the following:
+In order to reproduce this demonstration to your customers, partners, and so forth, you should walk through the following steps:

 1) Navigate to the Azure Portal (https://portal.azure.com) and create a new resource group (suggestivelly called "ITMarketplace").
 This resource group will host our entire solution.
 To see how to create a new resource group through the Azure Portal, please, follow up [this link](https://www.juniper.net/documentation/en_US/vsrx/topics/task/multi-task/security-vsrx-azure-marketplace-resource-group.html).

-2)
+2) Once you have your